 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Armenia has highly positive net exports in the international trade of ores or concentrates notably those for copper, zinc, molybdenum and precious metals.
-In turn, these cashflows indicate Armenia’s strong competitive advantages under the ores, slag and ash product category.
+Armenia has highly positive net exports in the international trade of gold, jewelry and diamonds.
+In turn, these cashflows indicate Armenia’s strong competitive advantages under the gems and precious metals product category.

 Below are exports from Armenia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Armenia’s goods trail Armenian importer spending on foreign products.

-Armenia has highly negative net exports and therefore deep international trade deficits notably for petroleum gases and refined petroleum oils under the mineral fuels including oil category.
+Armenia has highly negative net exports and therefore deep international trade deficits notably for cars, trucks and refined petroleum oils and petroleum gases under the vehicles plus the mineral fuels including oil categories.

 Armenian Export Companies